GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Appendix

-\paragraph{THRESH and WSDT} The basic post-processing methods we consider cannot take long-range affinities into account, so we only consider direct neighbors affinities and generate a boundary map by taking an average over the 3 directions.
-Based on this boundary map, we run connected components (THRESH) and we also run a watershed algorithm seeded at the maxima of the smoothed distance transform (WSDT).
-For WSDT, the degree of smoothing was optimized such that each region receives as few seeds as possible, without however causing severe under-segmentation.
-Due to the anisotropy of the data, we generate 2D WSDT superpixels by considering each 2D image in the stack singularly.
+\paragraph{CREMI-3D-rag instances} We build these clustering problems by generating superpixels and then building a 3D region adjacency graph.
+Due to the anisotropy of the data, we generate 2D superpixels by considering each 2D image in the stack singularly.
+First, we generate a boundary-evidence map by taking an average over the two direct-neighbor predictions of the CNN model (one for each direction in the 2D image of the stack) and applying some additional smoothing.
+Then, we threshold the boundary map, compute a distance transform, and run a watershed algorithm seeded at the maxima of the distance transform (WSDT).
+The degree of smoothing was optimized such that each region receives as few seeds as possible, without however causing severe under-segmentation.
+The computed 2D superpixels are then used to build a 3D region-adjacency graph (3D-rag).
+The weights of the edges are given by averaging the CNN affinities over the boundaries of adjacent superpixels.

-\paragraph{Multi-step pipelines} Given the 2D WSDT superpixels, we build a 3D region-adjacency graph such that each node represents a superpixel.
-The weights of the edges connecting neighboring superpixels are computed by taking an average over both short- and long-range affinities connecting the two regions.
-We then convert the edge probabilities to signed weights using the logarithmic mapping defined in Eq. \ref{eq:mappings} and solve the multicut problem on this graph.
-For our experiments, we use the approximate Kernighan-Lin solver \cite{keuper2015efficient,kernighan1970efficient} (WSDT+MC).
-In some cases, the long-range affinities predicted by the CNN can connect two superpixels that are not direct-neighbors.
-Thus, in these cases we introduce additional \emph{lifted} edges in the graph and an instance of the lifted multicut problem (WSDT+LMC).
-This time, similarly to the methods mentioned in \cite{beier2016efficient}, we used a combination of approximate solvers consisting in GAEC and Kernighan-Lin.